Avalanche–Red Wings rivalry: 1996 Western Conference finals

 When the Red Wings found out the full extent of Draper's injuries, Red Wings forward Dino Ciccarelli said "I can't believe I shook [Lemieux's] freakin' hand right after the game.
 That pisses me right off."
 While Draper is unconscious in the Red Wings training room, Red Wings owner Mike Ilitch demanded photos of Draper's injury for the league hearing and a possible criminal prosecution against Lemieux.
 Draper was cleared to fly home with the team on Red Bird One, with the pilots kept on constant alert in case Draper required an emergency landing.
 Lemieux was suspended for the first two games of the 1996 Stanley Cup Final, but the Avalanche would sweep the Florida Panthers to win their first Stanley Cup in franchise history in their first season in Denver.
 Lemieux never apologized for his hit on Draper.

+That season, prior to the Avalanche–Red Wings meeting in the conference finals, longtime Montreal Canadiens starting goaltender Patrick Roy demanded a trade from the Canadiens after he felt humiliated for being left in a game after surrendering nine goals during an 11–1 loss against the eventual Presidents' Trophy-winning Red Wings on December 9.
+On December 6, 1995, the Avalanche had received Roy and Mike Keane from the Canadiens for Jocelyn Thibault, Martin Ručínský, and Andrei Kovalenko.
+Keane was the former captain of the Canadiens, and Roy was a six-time NHL All-Star, four-time William M. Jennings Trophy winner, three-time Vezina Trophy winner, and two-time Conn Smythe Trophy winner (1986 and 1993).
+Roy's acquisition would prove pivotal for the Avalanche as he started 38 games, going 22–15–1 with a .909 save percentage and 2.68 goals against average (GAA).
+During the 1996 playoffs, Roy started all 22 games, going 16–6 with a .921 save percentage, 2.10 GAA, and three shutouts, including the upset of the Red Wings in the conference finals, and followed by the Stanley Cup-deciding triple overtime win in game four of the 1996 Stanley Cup Final.